saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 _Biographical sketch for the_ Susan Arkeketa papers

 Jessie Daniel Ames (1883-1972) was a civil rights worker of Atlanta, Ga.; Georgetown, Tex.; and Tryon, N.C.
 Beginning in 1922, Ames served separate roles as secretary and vice president of the Texas Commission on Interracial Cooperation.
-By 1929, she had moved to Atlanta, where she was director of women’s work for the Commission on Interracial Cooperation.
+By 1929, she had moved to Atlanta, where she was director of women's work for the Commission on Interracial Cooperation.
 During this time, Ames established the Association of Southern Women for the Prevention of Lynching, which functioned as a volunteer component within the Commission.

 _Biographical sketch for the_ Jessie Daniel Ames papers

 **2.7.20** For families, describe family relationships that have a bearing on the understanding of the unit being described.

-Lenoir family members include William Lenoir, Revolutionary War general and N.C. politician of Fort Defiance, Caldwell County,  N.C.; Lenoir's friend and father-in-law of two of Lenoir’s sons Waightstill Avery, lawyer, legislator, and signer of the Mecklenburg Declaration; and his son-in-law Israel Pickens, N.C.  congressman, 1811-1817, governor of Alabama, 1821-1825, and U.S.  senator from Alabama, 1826.
+Lenoir family members include William Lenoir, Revolutionary War general and N.C. politician of Fort Defiance, Caldwell County,  N.C.; Lenoir's friend and father-in-law of two of Lenoir's sons Waightstill Avery, lawyer, legislator, and signer of the Mecklenburg Declaration; and his son-in-law Israel Pickens, N.C.  congressman, 1811-1817, governor of Alabama, 1821-1825, and U.S.  senator from Alabama, 1826.

 _Biographical sketch for the_ Lenoir family papers

 Thomas Gale (fl.
 1815-1881), a physician who served with Indian-fighting soldiers in Alabama Territory in 1815 and afterward became a planter in Jefferson and Yazoo counties, Miss., and later in Davidson, Tenn., married Ann M. Greene (fl.
 1820-1845).
 Their son, William Dudley Gale (fl.
-1844-1881), married Katherine (“Kate”) Polk (fl.
+1844-1881), married Katherine ("Kate") Polk (fl.
 1858-1895) in 1858, after his first wife died.

 _Biographical sketch for the_ Gale and Polk family papers